Estádio do Restelo

 Only small renovations have been performed in recent years, most of all the conversion of the stadium into an all-seater, resulting in a significant reduction in capacity.

 Estádio do Restelo is centrally located in the Belem area at only a few minutes walking from well-known sights as the Torre de Belem and Mosteiro dos Jeronimos.

 The stadium can be reached with tram 15 (direction Algés), which can be taken from Praça Figueira or Praça Comércio in Lisbon’s historic centre.
 Trams run regularly and it takes about 25 minutes to reach stop Belém.

 Alternatively, you can take a train from Cais do Sodre station, also in the historic centre.
 Take a train to Cascais, though make sure it stops in Belem (not all do).
 The journey only takes 8 minutes.

 Address: Estádio do Restelo, 1449-015 Lisboa

-Estádio do Restelo is located in the touristic Belém area with accompanying eating and drinking options.
+Estadio do Restelo is located in the touristic Belem area and there are therefore plenty of eating and drinking options around.

 Tickets for Belenenses matches can be bought at the ticket windows of the stadium from two hours before the match.
 Belenenses don’t normally sell out.

 Tickets cost either €15.00 or €20.00, but can be more expensive for matches against Portugal’s Big 3.